storyflowserver/documentation/blocks/capture-block.md

 The Capture block allows you to capture the user's response into a variable.
 Once this response is stored in the variable, you can use this value throughout the rest of the skill.

 - i.e. You can ask the user what their name is using a Speak block, then follow that up with a capture block to capture the user's name into a name variable.
-You could then use the user's name throughout the rest of the project. this is a gchange to demonstrate github.
+You could then use the user's name throughout the rest of the project. this is a gchange to demonstrate github. this is a demonstration on branches

 ## How to Use the Capture block